-Along with his responsibilities as a vice-president of the company, Bill Larson also functions as a Customer Service Account Manager, coordinating production for and maintaining the lines of communication with several specific customers.
-He officially started work in 1988, but being a fourth generation Larson in the business, it’s safe to say that Bill became involved at an early age.
+Along with his responsibilities as CFO of the company, Bill Larson also functions as a Customer Service Account Manager, coordinating production for and maintaining the lines of communication with several specific customers.
+He officially started work in 1988, but being a fourth-generation Larson in the business, it’s safe to say that Bill became involved at an early age.
 Outside of work, he is very active in the Rotary Club, and enjoys a round of golf when he can.

-Customer Service Manager Brad Hankin, has worked in manufacturing since 1985, joined the Larson team in 2011.
-Brad began his career as a customer service representative and over the next 25 years, Brad stayed customer focused, but moved into various production management roles responsible for improving product quality and on-time performance.
-Brad is responsible for all inside sales functions, production scheduling, inventory control and part re-pricing.
+Customer Service Manager Brad Hankin, has worked in manufacturing since 1985, and joined the Larson team in 2011.
+Brad began his career as a customer service representative and over the next 25 years, Brad stayed customer-focused, but moved into various production management roles responsible for improving product quality and on-time performance.
+Brad is responsible for all inside sales functions, production scheduling, inventory control, and part re-pricing.
 In his free time, Brad enjoys playing tennis, back country hiking/canoeing, and cooking gourmet meals for family and friends.